 Mayor’s Message Board

-Be informed, be involved, shop Middlefield and visit www.middlefieldohio.com.
+Exercise your right to vote, be informed, be involved, shop Middlefield and visit www.middlefieldohio.com.